 That means verifying whether there are any people aged 18 and over living in your rental property.

-The latest Home Office press release announced the ruling enforcement from February 1st 2016.
+A Home Office press release announced a new ruling enforcement from February 1st 2016.
 The new regulations apply to all residing adults living in rental properties.

 All landlords must check whether your tenant or lodger has the legal right to rent your residential property in England.